-- Origin/Destination Mapping identification and evaluation of existing active transportation trip nodes, and analysis of potential for mode shift toward alternative transportation - Policy Framework & Plan Vision/Goals Initiating meetings with Jurisdiction staff to discuss approach to Plan Vision, Goals, and Objectives, as well as identify approach and local preferences regarding specific policies and programs. - Public Outreach To be continued throughout the planning process. - Community Survey To supplement Open House events and other public outreach activities, a bilingual survey was released on May 1st.
-The survey is available at: https://www.surveymonkey.com/r/NVTA-AT-Plan-Survey - External Event Participation NVTA staff continue to engage unique audiences around the AT Plan, including Earth Day, Napa BikeFest, as well as local Farmers Markets, school events and more. - Additionally, staff welcome opportunities to present plan updates at local jurisdiction council and committee meetings
+- Origin/Destination Mapping identification and evaluation of existing active transportation trip nodes, and analysis of potential for mode shift toward alternative transportation - Policy Framework & Plan Vision/Goals Initiating meetings with Jurisdiction staff to discuss approach to Plan Vision, Goals, and Objectives, as well as identify approach and local preferences regarding specific policies and programs. - Public Outreach To be continued throughout the planning process. - Community Survey To supplement Open House events and other public outreach activities, a bilingual survey will be released on May 1st - External Event Participation NVTA staff continue to engage unique audiences around the AT Plan, including at the recent NVUSD 8th Grade Career Fair, and at upcoming Earth Day and BikeFest events. - Additionally, staff welcome opportunities to present plan updates at local jurisdiction council and committee meetings

-Staff will circulate an updated project timeline including upcoming events, and welcome questions from ATAC members regarding any element of the plan development process.
+Staff will circulate an updated project timeline including upcoming events, and welcome questions from TAC members regarding any element of the plan development process.